benspector-mls/f23-2-3-0-todo-app-example/README.md

 This is where having the `uuid` as a data attribute on each todo `li` comes in handy!
 Whenever a checkbox or button is clicked, we can check the `li` parent element and get the `dataset.uuid` value from it.
 Then, we can easily feed it to our data layer helper functions before re-rendering.

-> 🚀 **Complete Code:** see the complete [`main.js` file here](./app/src/main.js)
+</details><br>

 ## <a name='ConfigureViteforDeploymentonGithubPages'></a>Configure Vite for Deployment on Github Pages

-And that's it!!
+**Objective(s)**: Prepare for deployment and build the production version of the app.

+Congrats!
+The app is built!
+We can run it locally, but wouldn't it be sweet if everyone on the internet could use it??

 Do some final testing and styling on the development server and then we get get this thing published!

 Before we can publish the Github pages, we want to make the **production version** of the application.
-Before we do that, we'll need to configure Vite to create that version where we want it to.
+Before we do that, we'll need to configure Vite to create that version in the right location.

 Create a Vite configuration file